In C#, the copy constructor allows us to create a new instance of an object with the same values as an existing object.

 The MemberwiseClone()

-method is responsible for creating a shallow copy by creating a new object.
-Then copy the non-static fields from the current object to the new object.
+method creates a shallow copy by creating a new object and copying the non-static fields from the current object to the new object.

 Rules for copy constructors in C#